ray-project/ray/doc/source/plasma-object-store.rst

   uid=`id -u`
   sudo mount -t hugetlbfs -o uid=$uid -o gid=$gid none /mnt/hugepages sudo bash -c "echo $gid > /proc/sys/vm/hugetlb_shm_group"
-  # This corresponds to 20000 2MB pages (about 40GB).
+  # This typically corresponds to 20000 2MB pages (about 40GB), but this
+  # depends on the platform.
   sudo bash -c "echo 20000 > /proc/sys/vm/nr_hugepages"

 **Note:** Once you create the huge pages, they will take up memory which will